yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 by the literal sequence '\\n'.
 The separator can be redefined using the variable flag ``separator``.

-The following is an example that adds two custom fields for ipk packages::
+Here is an example that adds two custom fields for ipk packages::

    PACKAGE_ADD_METADATA_IPK = "Vendor: CustomIpk\nGroup:Applications/Spreadsheets"